xmed-lab/CLIPN/README.md

 When you have downloaded the above datasets, please re-write your data root into [./src/tuning_util.py](./src/tuning_util.py).

-## 4. Pre-Train and Evaluate CLIPN
+## :key: Pre-Train and Evaluate CLIPN

 - Pre-train CLIPN on CC3M.
    - The model of CLIPN is defined in [./src/open_clip/model.py](./src/open_clip/model.py)